 Is this just a paper?
 Is there also an Annotated Bibliography due?
 Are there other pieces like a rough draft, outline, etc. Make note of all the parts of the assignment and create a checklist to make sure you don't leave anything out.

 Q. When is it due?

-How long do you have to work on this paper?
+How long do you have to work on this paper or project?
 Is there one due date for everything or are there multiple due dates for different parts of the assignment?
 Plan out your time, so you don't get stuck doing all the work at the last minute.
 Plan extra time in case you have problems or get stuck.

 Q. What other requirements should you make note of?

 Are there requirements to include a certain number of quotes or paraphrases?
 Do you need to have a certain number of paragraphs?
 Make note of any other requirements on the assignment sheet, and ask your instructor for clarification on any parts you're not sure about.

 The first thing you need to do before you begin a research paper is to select a topic that you're going to write about.
 Consider the following: